murthy-vmware/acme-fitness-store/04-create-asa-e-instance/README.md

     --build-pool-size S2
 ```

 > Note: The service instance will take around 10-15 minutes to deploy.
+You will notice in the above command have arguments to enable application-configuration-service, service-registry, gateway and api-portal.
+The significance of these services will be discussed in later sections when we introduce a demo microservices application.
+For now please go ahead and run the above command.

 Set your default resource group name and cluster name using the following commands: